 Red light cameras (short for “red light running cameras”) are used to prevent drivers from running red lights at some of the most collision-prone intersections across Canada.
-The goal is to lower the number of accidents that happen as a result of red light running.
+The goal is to lower the number of accidents that happen because of red light running.

 Although the specific features and rules of red light cameras vary by location, the way they work, the way you’re ticketed, and their effectiveness are fairly standard across the country.